Kyrgyzstan - Country Commercial Guide

 Last published date:

-Around 80 percent of the foreign investment in the country is centered in Bishkek, with the majority of the remainder focused on extractive industry firms and production plants operating in the regions.
+Around 80 percent of the foreign investment in the country is centered in Bishkek, with the majority of the remaining investiment in the regions, particularly in extractive industry firms and production plants.
 Most U.S. firms currently operating in the country have not expanded their businesses significantly outside of the capital because of limited market capacity.
-Many imported products come overland from China, Kazakhstan and Uzbekistan to the Bishkek market.
+Many imported products come overland from China, Russia, Kazakhstan and Uzbekistan.
 The road network for distribution of goods is largely sub-standard.
 A recently constructed highway connecting Bishkek to western China is by far the best road in the country.

 Using an Agent to Sell U.S. Products and Services

 Business in the Kyrgyz Republic is largely based on personal relationships.
-In an economy where rule of law is not firmly established, the quality and depth of business relationships are often the best protection against loss and are key to market access.
+In an economy where rule of law is not strictly followed, the quality and depth of business relationships are often the best protection against loss and are key to market access.
 Selection of a local partner (or partners) is one of the most important decisions a company makes in its market entry.
-Though on-the-ground contacts are important, some firms choose to cover the Kyrgyz market from a regional office in Kazakhstan, Russia, or Turkey.
+Though on-the-ground contacts are important, some firms choose to cover the Kyrgyz market from a regional office in Kazakhstan or Turkey.

 A reliable distributor is the best way to address challenges including communicating with clients and providing after sales service.
-Many exporters designate a local trading company as their local sales agent responsible for handling customs clearance of imported goods, dealing with established wholesalers and/or retailers, marketing the product directly to major corporations or the government, and handling after-sales service.
-Many Almaty-based distributors cover the Kyrgyz market.
+Many exporters designate a local trading company as their sales agent responsible for handling customs clearance of imported goods, dealing with established wholesalers and/or retailers, marketing the product directly to major corporations or the government, and handling after-sales service.
+Many distributors covering the Kyrgyz market are based in Almaty, Kazakhstan.

 Establishing an Office